Skip to main content

 This course in classroom assessment and instruction examines how effective instruction depends on ongoing, meaningful assessment.
 Instructional and behavioral assessment, as well as techniques, are addressed.
 This course will study how models of instruction in different content areas depend on how teachers can collect and use assessment data.
 Further, this data will be used to inform effective instruction to enable all students to produce great learning outcomes regardless of their learning disabilities and challenges.

-English as a Second Language, with add-on license
+English as a Second Language, with add-on license:

 This foundational course in the graduate teacher education program for English as Second Language provides an overview of the state and federal laws pertaining to the education of English language learners as well as the background, history and philosophies surrounding instruction.
 The role of community, families and schools in English language learner education will also be explored.